Term Life Insurance vs. Whole Life Insurance: Which Should I Choose?

 You can expect to earn a 4% to 5% internal rate of return on the cash value of a good whole life policy.
 This would be equivalent to about a 5% to 7% return on any taxable investment if you’re in a 28% or higher tax bracket.
 Many people would be happy to earn a 4% to 5% tax deferred return on a relatively safe investment!
 No one knows what is around the corner, and the ability to tap into emergency cash or to take a portion of your death benefit while you’re still alive can be invaluable.

 Underwriting can also be more liberal on whole life or other types of permanent life insurance as compared to term life underwriting.
 So if you’ve been “rated” a Table 2 or B to a Table 4 or D rating on term life insurance, it’s possible that you could qualify for a Regular or Standard rate on a whole life or permanent insurance.
-If you’re over age 55 to 60 and happen to have health issues, it’s possible that a permanent life insurance policy other than whole life could be more cost effective for you than term life insurance.
+If you’re over age 55 to 60 and happen to have health issues, it’s possible that a permanent life insurance policy other than whole life could be more cost effective for you than term life insurance for seniors.

 Which Should I Choose?

 Which product to choose is a personal decision.
 If you feel that you may need or want life insurance for the rest of your life, or if you’d like another tax-deferred place to grow your money, then buying whole life or another type of permanent insurance may be your best option.
 If you don’t think you’ll need or want life insurance for your whole life, or if cost is an issue, then term life insurance may be best for you.

 Furthermore, if you’re unsure, you may want to consider purchasing term life from an insurance company that has great whole life or other permanent products that you could convert to later.
 Or, you could choose the “best of both worlds,” and buy a portion of term life and a portion of whole life insurance.